 Looking for Approval

-Knowing your children and their intents is important.
+Knowing your children and their intent is important.
 These next 3 steps are ways you teach your children the truth.

-It is vitally important to check behind your children.
+It is vitally important to check up on your children.

 If you tell your children to do something, make sure that you check up on them and make sure that they have done it.
 This is one way to teach them to be truthful.
 I am using the conversation below as an example.